kindelia/Kindelia/WHITEPAPER.md

 Once deployed and mined, this statement will cause `Sum` to be defined globally.
 Kindelia functions can call each-other, and are pure, thus, side-effect free.
-The `RUN` statement offers a escape hatch where side-effects can occur and alter the network's state, based on effects, which work exactly like Haskell's IO.
+The `RUN` statement offers a escape hatch where side-effects can occur and alter the network's state,in a way that works exactly like Haskell's IO.
 For example, the statement below uses the `ask` syntax (similar to Haskell's `do`) to increment the state of a global `Count` function, and then returns its current state: